Media in New York City: Television

 WNET, New York's largest public television station, is a primary national provider of PBS programming.
-The oldest public-access television network in the United States is the Manhattan Neighborhood Network, well known for its eclectic local origination programming that ranges from a jazz hour to discussion of labor issues to foreign language and religious programming.
+The oldest public-access television network in the United States is the Manhattan Neighborhood Network, well known for its eclectic local origination programming that ranges from a jazz hour to discussion of labor issues to foreign-language and religious programming.
 There are eight other Public-access television channels in New York, including Brooklyn Community Access Television (BCAT).
 As part of use of local rights-of-way, the cable operators in New York have granted Public, educational, and government access (PEG) organizations channels for programming.
 They also carry the New York State legislative channel available on cable packages with sufficient bandwidth.

+City authorities awarded the first cable television territorial franchises in Manhattan and parts of The Bronx, and to the other boroughs in 1983.
+As of 2024, the franchises are held by Altice, Charter and Verizon.

-Another notable channel in the city is NY1, established in 1992 as Time Warner Cable's first local news channel and acquired with the rest of Time Warner Cable by Charter Communications in May 2016.
-NY1 is known for its beat coverage of city neighborhoods, and its coverage of City Hall and state politics is closely watched by political insiders.
+Charter's predecessor Time Warner Cable launched news channel NY1 in 1992.
+The NY1 is known for its beat coverage of city neighborhoods, and its coverage of City Hall and state politics is closely watched by political insiders.

 For years, several soap operas were filmed in the New York City area, including Another World, As the World Turns, Guiding Light, All My Children and One Life to Live.
 As of 2012, there are no New York soap operas left on the air.